 Connie is FYF’s Grants & Policies officer and our Deputy Safeguarding Officer.
 If she’s not applying for vital funding, she’s putting everything in place to make sure our charity is operating the way it should be!
-She’s super organised, always on top of things and puts on a fundraising event like no other!
+She’s super organised, always on top of things and, once upon a time, put on a Bionic Bash like no other!
 She’s always up for a bit of nonsense, as long as a risk assessment has been carried out and approved.
 We call her Mrs Health and Safety.

 Nikki began volunteering with Finding Your Feet when she lost her leg below the knee, but she has since grown to be an invaluable member of staff.
-She co-ordinates all of our fundraisers and volunteers, and organises some of our Glasgow Trooper Clubs & fundraising events.
+She co-ordinates all of our clubs, fundraisers and volunteers, making sure amputees are getting access to a range of amazing activities and support.
 She loves Daim bars but she won’t share them with anyone, not even Meg.
 Meg is her leg.
-Yes, that’s right… she named her prosthetic leg – what’s strange about that?
+Yeah she named her prosthetic leg – what’s strange about that?

 Michele came onboard following a fundraising campaign for the charity to have an in-house Counsellor.
 Since then, she has added a whole new dimension to Finding Your Feet, providing invaluable emotional support to the amputees we work with.
-She’s always smiling and so positive, but we’re secretly nervous that she’s analysing us… Just kidding!
+She’s always smiling and so positive, although we’re secretly nervous that she’s analysing us… Just kidding… But not really.